cutthroat78/Language-Learning-Resources/README.md

 [Github Pages](https://cutthroat78.github.io/Language-Learning-Resources)

-Requests for language pages to be made can be done using GitHub issues, if you have resources or anything else you would like to add, please make a pull request
+Requests for languages (or cipher/other) can be made using GitHub issues.

+If you have resources or anything else you would like to add, please make a pull request or put them in a GitHub issue

 [Tracker Tables](Tracker.md)